Macron: no immediate change to French military presence in Africa's Sahel | Law-Order

-French President Emmanuel Macron told a news conference on Tuesday that there would be no immediate adjustment to France's military presence in Africa's Sahel region, and that any changes would depend on the involvement of France's partners.
+France has no immediate plans to adjust its military presence in Africa's Sahel region, and any changes will depend on other countries contributing troops, President Emmanuel Macron told a news conference on Tuesday after a summit on the region.

-Macron added there was an increased willingness from European partners to take part in the Takuba military force in Sahel.
+Speaking after virtual summit of G5 Sahel countries, Macron added there was an increased willingness from other European countries to take part in the Takuba military force in Sahel.
+"Significant changes will undoubtedly be made to our military system in the Sahel in due course, but they will not take place immediately," Macron said.

-France, the region's former colonial power, is searching for an exit strategy.
-Its counter-insurgency operation in the Sahel has cost billions and left 55 French soldiers dead, yet violence is persisting with signs it is spreading to coastal West Africa.
+France, the region's former colonial power, is searching for an exit strategy after years of military intervention against Islamist militants.
+Its counter-insurgency operation in the Sahel has cost billions and seen 55 French soldiers killed, yet violence is persisting with signs it is spreading to coastal West Africa.
+Last year, Paris boosted its troop numbers for its Barkhane counter-terrorism operations by 600 to 5,100 soldiers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)